 The growth of IoT comes at a time when consumers are developing different relationships with the products and services they use.
 Today’s consumers expect to be connected to the brands they use at any time, anywhere and on any device.

 Consumers are also looking for experiences with these products and services.
 They want interactive opportunities to engage with these consumables and with other users.
-This higher level of connectedness means marketers need to think differently about how to leverage the power of IoT.
+This higher level of connectedness means every Digital Marketing Agency needs to think differently about how to leverage the power of IoT within new marketing strategies for the future.

 Here are a few ways content marketing business strategy will change to respond.